Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 Resurrect:
 ======================
-This Is A Big Mechanic, Once You Get A Level
+This Is A Big Mechanic, Once You Have A Level 200 Extreme Cat, You Can Resurrect, By Doing This
-200 Extreme Cat And Keep Becoming More
-Powerful, You Can Resurrect, By Doing This
 You Delete All Your Cats And Reset Your Player
 Level To 0, However, You Gain 1 Resurrection Cat
-Of Your Choice, You Can Resurrect 10 Time, Resurrection Cats Don’t Get Deleted When Your Resurrect, Also, You Can’t Pick The Same Resurrection Cat Twice.
+Of Your Choice, You Can Resurrect Up To 11 Times, Resurrection Cats Don’t Get Deleted When Your Resurrect, Also, You Can’t Pick The Same Resurrection Cat Twice.